 Additive manufacturing in space applications

 AM brings the possibility to design products with complex geometries, optimised topology and integrated functions, which is alluring for the space industry with its high-risk products in low volume production.
-At the same time, process instability and material defects are impeding the immediate use of AM in mission critical components that are not allowed to fail.
+At the same time, process instability and material defects impede the immediate use of AM in mission critical components that are not allowed to fail.
 Space applications are especially exposed since there is no way to repair or replace damaged parts.